cdsefcik/Java-Combinatorics/README.md

     public class Combinatorics {
     //Combinatorics Class
     //Cominatorics defined: A branch or mathematics that studies finite discrete structures.
-    //factorial method: n! is used to count the number of ways to arrange n distinct objects into a sequence.
+    //1: factorial method: n! is used to count the number of ways to arrange n distinct objects into a sequence.
+    //2: permutations method: an ordered arrangement of a set of N objects taken n at a time.

+        //1
         public static BigInteger factorial(int n){
           BigInteger number = BigInteger.ONE;
             for(int i = 1; i <= n; i++){